ll9/WT-Projekt/README.md

 - [ ] __Design Watchlist__ (Hofmann) !
 - [ ] Implement Adding to watchlist (Hofmann) !
 - [ ] Implement Personal Rating (Hofmann)
-- [ ] create database which stores user information (watching, rating etc.)
 - [ ] Fix Movie Description (Some Descriptions are too long and overflow) (Bacher) !
-- [ ] Implement search by person (might be difficult)
 - [ ] Find better template picture
 - [ ] When you visit the home page it takes movies aren't displayed immediately => either cache movies to load immediately (?) or implement loading animation !
-- [ ] Provie a proper respone when nothing is found
+- [ ] Provide a proper respone when nothing is found
 - [ ] Move Watchlist to seperate Page !
-- [ ] Provide a Database with ~ 50.000 movies which also can handle user information (Wierer) !
+- [ ] Provide a Database with ~ 50.000 movies which also can handle user information (watching, rating etc.) (Wierer) !
 - [ ] *Make Website prettier* (Hofmann, later) !
+- [ ] Implement search by person (might be difficult)
 - [ ] Optional: In the future it might be a good idea to refactore the project (multiple vue files etc, put movies class in extra file etc.)
 - [ ] Append to-do list (still missing a lot)
 ---